Reviews You Can Rely On

 Credit: Jeff Dobronyi

 Liners — If you opt for an unlined or single winter glove, you can always buy a liner separately.
 Often lightweight and stretchy, they can work wonderfully for high-output activities like running or cross-country skiing.
-You can use the liner on its own for more active winter pursuits or shoulder season use and then layer it with your regular winter gloves for more sedentary cold days.
-Just ensure the combination isn't so tight that it restricts blood flow, which is essential in allowing your fingers to generate heat.
+You can use the liner on its own for more active winter pursuits or shoulder season use, and then layer it with your regular winter gloves for more sedentary cold days.
+Just ensure the combination isn't so tight that it restricts blood flow, essential in allowing your fingers to generate heat.

 Gloves vs. Mittens — Ahh, the great debate.
 It's likely that you already have a preference one way or the other, but we'll go over the differences anyway.
 The nice thing about mittens is that they keep all your fingers in the same compartment, allowing them to share heat.
 The obvious downside is that your fingers aren't available to use.
-If you want the warmth but know you will need to use your fingers a lot, you can solve this problem by adding a gloved liner underneath your mittens in cold weather.
-Keep your digits cozy in the mitten when you don't need to use them and deploy your liner-gloved hand when you do.
+If you want the warmth but know you will need to use your fingers a lot, you can solve this problem by adding a glove liner underneath your mittens in cold weather.
+Keep your digits cozy in the mittens when you don't need to use them and deploy your liner-gloved hand when you do.

 A third and less common option is the lobster claw glove.
 This style divides the mittens into three sections: one for your thumb, one for your pointer finger, and one for the rest.
-These really shine while biking in the winter, when you need to keep a few fingers on the brake but can use all the warmth you can get.
+These shine while biking in the winter, when you need to keep a few fingers on the brake but can use all the warmth you can get.

 Ski days can be committing, you want to keep your hands protected no matter how long you're out there.